5 DIY Natural Beauty Recipes That Use Coffee

 3) Coffee Lip Balm

-- Now weigh out the shea butter, add this to the half-melted mixture, and continue cooking until it is completely melted.
+Now weigh out the shea butter, add this to the half-melted mixture.
+Continue cooking until it is melted.

-- Weigh out and add the coffee-infused olive oil to the mixture and blended to combine thoroughly.
+Weigh out and add the coffee-infused olive oil to the mixture and blend to combine thoroughly.

 4) Coffee Body Lotion